ilmonteux/ilmonteux.github.io/_posts/2018-10-30-time-series.md

 ![PR curve neural network](/assets/images/ev/sliding_ROC_PR_curves_nn.png)

-Above we have also tried to pre-process the data given to the neural network: for example, instead of the raw meter readings, we have given it the spike amplitude (the difference between current reading and the rolling mean, divided by the standard deviation of the series).
-This results in small deviations in the otuput of the network (the AUC prefers the raw data, but for larger recall one can get better precision from the spike input).
+We have also tried to pre-process the data given to the neural network: for example, instead of the raw meter readings, we have fed it the spike amplitude (the difference between current reading and the rolling mean, divided by the standard deviation of the series).
+This results in small deviations in the otuput of the network (the AUC prefers the raw data by a little, but for larger recall one can get better precision from the spike input).

 For example, we can achieve precision and recall both of order 50% for a network output threshold of 0.2.
 Note that this is a huge improvement over the random chance line, which is much smaller due to the large imbalance between number of elements in each class.
 A random pick with a true positive rate of 50% would have a precision of 5% while we can increase that to 50%: this mean reducing the FP/TP ratio from 20 to 1, so whatever cost is associated with a false positive, we have reduced that by a factor of 20!